| Tara Langdale

 When you first start using a vaginal dilator, the birth canal is not yet accustomed to it and has not had the chance to stretch any.
 Therefore when you first insert your dilator, you are encouraging it to expand.
 Initially (and especially after treatments that have weakened the tissues) you may experience some degree of bleeding after using your dilator.

 The bleeding may present as slight spotting, or perhaps more consistent bleeding.
-It might happen while you are using the vaginal dilator, but it can also happen after you’ve finished using it.
+It might happen while you are using the vaginal trainer, but it can also happen after you’ve finished using it.
 For some women, bleeding after dilator use continues for months or even years, and although less common, this is still normal.

 WHAT TO DO IF YOU’RE BLEEDING AFTER DILATOR USE